MadGeorge/EveryProjectHelpers/README.md

+# Small helpers which i use in every project

+# Requirements

+Swift 3

-# EveryProjectHelpers
+# How to use

-Global functions and extensions used from project to project in iOS and Swift 3
+Drop this files into your project